jarelllama/Scam-Blocklist/README.md

 # Jarelllama's Scam Blocklist

-Blocklist for newly created scam and phishing domains automatically retrieved daily using Google Search API, automated detection, and other public sources.
+Blocklist for newly created scam, phishing, and malware domains automatically retrieved daily using Google Search API, automated detection, and public databases.

 Since the project began, the blocklist has expanded to include not only scam websites but also malware domains.

 This blocklist aims to be an alternative to blocking all newly registered domains (NRDs) seeing how many, but not all, NRDs are malicious.
 This is done by detecting new malicious domains within a short period of their registration date.

+For blocking all NRDs, use [xRuffKez's NRD Lists](https://github.com/xRuffKez/NRD).

 Sources include:

 - Public databases
 - Google Search indexing to find common scam site templates
-- Open source tools such as [dnstwist](https://github.com/elceef/dnstwist) to detect cybersquatting techniques like typosquatting, doppelganger domains, and IDN homograph attacks
+- Detection of common cybersquatting techniques like typosquatting, doppelganger domains, and IDN homograph attacks using [dnstwist](https://github.com/elceef/dnstwist) and [URLCrazy](https://github.com/urbanadventurer/urlcrazy)
 - Domain generation algorithm (DGA) domain detection using [DGA Detector](https://github.com/exp0se/dga_detector)
 - Regex expression matching for phishing NRDs.
 See the list of expressions [here](https://github.com/jarelllama/Scam-Blocklist/blob/main/config/phishing_targets.csv)